-The Group uses the full consolidation method for all of its companies in the preparation of the IFRS consolidated financial statements.
-For the purposes of valuation of the Solvency II balance sheet, all Group (re)insurance undertakings and all ancillary services undertakings are consolidated in accordance with article 335 (a) of the Commission Delegated Regulation (EU) (2015/35), while the Sava pokojninska pension company is included in the consolidation in accordance with article 335 (e) of the above regulation by including 100% of the company's own funds calculated according to the relevant sectoral rules.
+The Group uses the full consolidation method for all its companies in the preparation of the IFRS consolidated financial statements, except for ZTSR and G2I, which have been consolidated using the equity method.
+For the purposes of valuation of the Solvency II balance sheet, all Group (re)insurance undertakings and all ancillary services undertakings are consolidated in accordance with article 335 (1)(a) of the Commission Delegated Regulation; the Sava Pokojninska pension company is included in the consolidation in accordance with article 335 (1)(e), and Sava Penzisko Društvo and the associates ZTSR and G2I are included in accordance with article 335 (1)(f).

-A.2 Underwriting performance
+A.2 Underwriting performance5

-The Group classifies supplementary accident insurance as part of the life insurance operating segment; in Solvency II reporting, this business is shown under income protection insurance and proportional reinsurance.
+The Group classifies its supplementary accident insurance as part of the life insurance operating segment; in Solvency II reporting, this business is shown under the income protection insurance and proportional reinsurance item.